poenneby/practical-clojurescript/README.md

 The var quote form `#'home-page` is short for `(var home-page)` which expands into the fully qualified function name `monumental-front.core/home-page`

 Further up we have some pages declared as functions using **Hiccup**.
-All the provided pages return a function which is optional.
+All the declared pages return a function and this is optional.
-You could just return a vector directly and this would translate to the `render` function of a React component.
+You could just return a vector directly and this would translate to the `render` function of a React class.
 However if you want to do stuff like setting up initial state or fetching data prior to rendering the component you do that in the top level function.

 Finally at the top we have the declaration of routes.
-The Reagent template is using [reitit](https://metosin.github.io/reitit/) which claims to be a [faster](https://metosin.github.io/reitit/performance.html) routing library for Clojure(Script).
+The Reagent template is using [reitit](https://metosin.github.io/reitit/) which claims to be a very [fast](https://metosin.github.io/reitit/performance.html) routing library for Clojure(Script).

 An added advantage is that routes can be shared between server and client.